aws-solutions/qnabot-on-aws/docs/LLM_question_disambiguation_and_answering/README.md

-# QA Summarization with Large Language Model
+# Large Language Model - Question Disambiguation and Passage retreival based Question Answering

+QnABot can now use a large language model (LLM) to **(1) Disambiguate follow up questions** and/or **(2) Generate answers to questions from retrieved FAQS or passages**.

+**(1) Disambiguate follow up questions** that rely on preceding conversation context.
+The new disambiguated, or standalone, question can then be used to retrieve the best FAQ, passage or Kendra match.

+Example:

+With the new LLM Disambiguation feature enabled, given the chat history context:
+`[{"Human":"Who was Little Bo Peep?"},{"AI":"She is a character from a nursery rhyme who lost her sheep."}]`
+and a follow up question:
+`Did she find them again?`
+QnAbot can rewrite that question to provide all the context required to search for the relevant FAQ or passage:
+`Did Little Bo Peep find her sheep again?`.

-QnABot can now use a large language model to generate answers from Kendra search results, or from text passges created or imported directly into QnAbot.
+**(2) Generate answers to questions** from context provided by Kendra search results, or from text passges created or imported directly into QnAbot.
 Some of the benefits include:
 - Generated answers allow you to reduce the number of FAQs you need to maintain since you can now synthesize concise answers from your existing documents in a Kendra index, or from document passages stored in QnABot as 'text' items.
 - Generated answers can be short, concise, and suitable for voice channel contact center bots as well as website / text bots.
 - Generated answers are fully compatible with QnABot's multi-language support - users can interact in their chosen languages and recieve generated answers in the same language.

 Examples:
-With the new QA Summarization feature enabled, QnABot can answer questions from the [AWS WhitePapers](https://catalog.us-east-1.prod.workshops.aws/workshops/df64824d-abbe-4b0d-8b31-8752bceabade/en-US/200-ingesting-documents/230-using-the-s3-connector/231-ingesting-documents) such as:
+With the new LLM QA feature enabled, QnABot can answer questions from the [AWS WhitePapers](https://catalog.us-east-1.prod.workshops.aws/workshops/df64824d-abbe-4b0d-8b31-8752bceabade/en-US/200-ingesting-documents/230-using-the-s3-connector/231-ingesting-documents) such as:
 - *"What is Dynamo DB?"* -> **Amazon’s Highly Available Key-value Store**

   ![Example1](./images/example_dynamodb.png)